iBiber/juTrack/jutrack/README.md

 # juTrack
 juTrack searches for tracks from the logged in user in jira to simplify time bookings.
 It uses the Jira REST interface to gather your actions done in a Jira system.

-## Modules
-* The main application is located in module jutrack.
-* The module jutrack.jirasimulator contains a developer tool to simulate a jira server to test the GUI.